Save on pet insurance for your pet

 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

 You have a beautiful dog to add to your family.
 You want her life to start off right.
-You have picked the best bedding, the most fun toys, the safest products, and the best veterinarian in town.
+You have picked the best bedding, fun toys, the safest products, and the best veterinarian in town.
 You have puppy-proofed your home and prepared everyone in your family to care for a new family member who is cuddly and furry and will love you forever.

 Preparing to bring a dog home does not just stop with all of those things.
 Dog owners worry as well about what is in their dog's food.
 With so many options on the market, picking a dog food that is just right for your particular dog which offers all of the nutrients, health benefits, and the balance of protein, healthy fats, and carbohydrates your dog needs can be confusing.
 BHT, also known as butylated hydroxytoluene, is a food additive commonly used in dog food.
 But as a dog owner, what do you need to know about BHT in your dog's food?

 Butylated hydroxytoluene is an additive often used in dog food to prevent the oils and the fats within the food from going bad.
 Spoiled dog food could potentially make your dog sick.
 So BHT is added to extend the life of the dog food as it sits on store shelves.
 BHT added to food preserves the shelf life of a manufactured dog food.Some dog owners ask themselves just how long they would like their dog’s food to be preserved.